Kkartik14/video8/README.md

 - Natural language prompt processing
 - Automatic Manim animation code generation with Claude or Groq
+- Narration script generation that aligns with animations
+- Animation timing and visuals synchronized with narration flow
 - Script viewing and downloading for learning and customization
 - Video rendering and delivery
 - Educational and conceptual visualization support